Lariw/BackstopJS_locally/README.md

-# BackstopJS_locally
+# BackstopJS locally
 BackstopJS automates visual regression testing of your responsive web UI by comparing DOM screenshots over time.

-<h1 style="text-align:center;margin:0 auto;">Installation</h1>
+# Installation BackstopJS.

 <hr>

 <p>1.
 You must have node.js installed.
-To install node.js, go to https://nodejs.org/en/download/, and click download latest version</p>
+To install node.js, go to https://nodejs.org/en/download/, and click download latest version.</p>

 ![image](https://user-images.githubusercontent.com/98982966/207054626-99b4a7b5-866e-41cf-97a8-149e83591681.png)

 <hr>

 <p>2.
-After installation, you can check if your node is properly installed by typing "node -v" in cmd</p>
+After installation, you can check if your node is properly installed by typing "node -v" in cmd.</p>

 <hr>